Consensys/doc.goquorum/docs/configure-and-manage/configure/consensus-protocols/qbft.md

 !!!
 Note

-    If the `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced.
+    If `emptyBlockPeriodSeconds` is less than `blockPeriodSeconds`, empty blocks continue to be produced at the rate specefied in `blockPeriodSeconds`.

 ### Swap validator management methods